Master's student combines business skills with passion for thoughtful health care delivery

 “We were completely online last year,” she says of her classes at the University of Michigan School of Public Health.
 “This fall has been a social shock, but I am happy the university wrangled it together.”

 A born Ann Arborite, Lusk has felt the excitement and the sense of possibility inherent in many fall semesters at the university.

 She began as an undergrad at the School of Kinesiology, taking health sciences courses and wanting to be a physical therapist.
 Toward the end, though, she had an “aha” moment, realizing she did not want to be a clinician.

-“Now at the School of Public Health, I am getting the didactic portion faster than I would have in the real world,” Lusk observes.
+“Now at the School of Public Health, I am getting the didactic portion faster than I would have in the real world,” Lusk said.

-But Lusk also says, “I am not looking to start my own business!
-I did an undergrad minor in entrepreneurship and it taught me my first big lesson: the start-up world scares me!
+“I am not looking to start my own business.
+I did an undergrad minor in entrepreneurship and it taught me my first big lesson: The start-up world scared me.
 I am suited to better defined businesses.
-The healthcare and pharmaceutical industries interest me down the road.”
+The health care and pharmaceutical industries interest me down the road.”

 Health services administration has to line up with what a community needs outside of the hospital walls.

 Like most graduate degrees, Lusk’s requires an internship, and she is thrilled to be doing it at Michigan Medicine.
 She is in the Quality Department’s Continuous Improvement Division, an on-call problem-solving group for the hospital’s clinical enterprise.

 Among other things, she’s worked on optimizing the turnaround times—from distribution to ultimate return and redistribution—of home kits that allow patients to measure blood pressure, oxygen saturation, temperature, weight, and other vitals and an iPad to help track them and communicate with their care team.